jayjayjohn/JDBC_Application/README.md

 # JDBC_Application
-a java program that illustration a typical structure of database application
+a java program that perform query against a database.

 # Core Java
     -  Source_code